Nayeem-stud/QR-Genrator/README.md

 ## Demo

-You can try the demo of the Text Analyzer Tool at: [Demo Link](https://qr-genrator-nayeem.netlify.app/)
+You can try the demo of the QR Code Generator at: [Demo Link](https://qr-genrator-nayeem.netlify.app/)

 ## Features